 Section 5.
 The Secretary.

 The Secretary shall keep records of the current activities of the Association, the Executive Committee, and shall receive and keep records of the General Assembly business meetings and shall perform other duties as assigned by the President.
-Between the time of being elected and assuming office, the Secretary shall become familiar with the responsibilities of the office and establish a working relationship with the President-Elect and current Secretary.
 The Secretary shall also be responsible for monitoring contact information of State ACES Presidents and for informing them of any scheduled meetings throughout the year.
+The secretary shall maintain all records necessary for future audits.
+The Secretary serves as a liaison to the State Presidents Council (See Article V, Section 3.) and serves on the Bylaws and Resolutions committee.

 Section 6.
 The Treasurer.

-The Treasurer shall

-Collaborate with the ACES Treasurer and regional Executive Committee to develop an annual operational budget for fiscal year (FY) beginning July 1.
-After the budget is approved by the regional Executive Committee, the regional Treasurer will submit the FY operational budget to the ACES Treasurer for review by June 1.
+The Treasurer shall collaborate with the ACES Treasurer and regional Executive Committee to develop an annual operational budget for fiscal year (FY) beginning July 1.
+After the budget is approved by the regional Executive Committee, the regional Treasurer will submit the FY operational budget to the ACES Treasurer for review by May 1.
 Regional revenues distributed by ACES will be dependent upon receipt of the approved regional budgets from the regional treasurer.

-Collaborate with ACES, ACESConference Coordinator, to develop a regional conference budget.
-After the budget is approved by the regional Executive Committee, the regional Treasurer shall submit the regional conference budget to the ACES Treasurer by December 1 of the year prior to the conference.
+Collaborate with ACES, SACES Conference Coordinator, and Executive Committee to develop a regional conference budget.
+After the budget is approved by the regional Executive Committee, the regional Treasurer shall submit the regional conference budget to the ACES Treasurer by the date requested of the year prior to the conference.
 Regional revenues distributed by ACES for conference expenses will be dependent upon receipt of the approved regional budgets from the regional Treasurer.

 The ACES Treasurer will add the regional budget to the overall ACES budget and will submit the ACES budget to the ACES Governing Council (GC) for final approval at the ACES summer GC meeting.